kmlawson/china-revolutions-mo3337/seminars.md

 * SOURCES, 396-450 (Ch 34-35 Communist Revolution, Communist Praxis)

+* Read all but two of the following introductions to these works.
+Then choose one of them, based on what you found interesting, and read a bit more in depth (1-3 chapters) in one of these texts and be ready to talk about it in class.
+Consider sharing your notes from your in depth reading on our collaborative notes document:
     * Zarrow, China in War and Revolution, 271-288, 295-303 (Ch 14, part of Ch 15)
     * Goodman, North China at War, 1-18 (Explaining Revolution)
     * Johnson, Peasant Nationalism and Communist Power, 1-30 (Ch 1 Peasant Nationalism)
     * Selden, China in Revolution, 320-352 (Conclusion, Epilogue)
     * Kataoka, Resistance and Revolution, 1-11, 303-311 (Intro, Conclusion)
     * Chen, Making Revolution, 1-19, (Intro, Conclusion)
     * Gatu, Village China at War, 1-15 (Introduction)
     * Wou, Mobilizing the Masses, 1-19 (Introduction)

 **Further Reading:**

-* Read rest of Selden, Johnson, Kataoka, Wou, Chen, or Gatu
+* Consider completing one of Selden, Johnson, Kataoka, Wou, Chen, or Gatu
 * Mitter, China's War with Japan
 * Lary, The Chinese People at War
 * Etō, Hai-Lu-Feng: The First Chinese Soviet Government, 43-98 - an earlier example